aurule/roll-it/docs/systems/swn.md

 * `modifier` is the number to add to the dice's sum
 * `pool` is the number of dice to roll.
 Only the highest two will be kept.
+* `reroll-1s` is whether to re-roll any 1s from the initial dice pool

 <!-- panels:start -->
 <!-- panels:title -->